gcalderone/Gnuplot.jl/docs/src/advanced.md

 end
 @gsp
 ```
-The animation can also be saved in a gif file with:
+Here the `frame` variable is used as multiplot index.
+The animation can be saved in a GIF file with:
 ```@example abc
 save(term="gif animate size 480,360 delay 5", output="assets/animation.gif")
 ```